psitto/sweeper/README.md

 2. Open solution using the latest Visual Studio.
 3. Choose the desired configuration (Release/Debug).
 4. Build the solution.
-5. Make sure the program can find the necessary DLLs.
+5. Make sure the program can find the necessary assets and DLLs.
 6. Done!

 ## To be done